tldr-pages/tldr/pages/linux/conky.md

 `conky`

-- Create a new, default config:
+- Create a new default config:

 `conky -C > ~/.conkyrc`